ozczecho/vzduch-dotek/README.md

 I have also include a `DockerFile` which runs the api.
 Note: The `DockerFile` relies on a compiled version of the api (Linux).
 I used this to create the artefacts required: `dotnet publish -c Release --self-contained -r linux-x64`

-The build has been tested on Windows 10 / Linux.
+The build has been tested on Windows 10 and Linux (Ubuntu).

 ## Limitations